ElonaJasari/webappExam/README.md

 REMEMBER TO DO:
 Which version of Node.js is built with, and how to start the app, should be stated in the comment/readme.
-If this is not given, it may cause that the grader cannot run the project and affect the grades
+If this is not given, it may cause that the grader cannot run the project and affect the grades.